 Stake or otherwise support young trees.
 Windy weather can cause them to rock back and forth, resulting in a well opening up around the tree that can then collect water, leading to cold injury and collar rot.

 If the tree is already infected, there are limited measures to be taken.
 That said, you can remove the soil at the base of infected trees to expose the cankered area.
 Leave this area exposed to air to allow it to dry.
 Drying may prevent further infection.
-Also, spray the lower trunk with fixed copper fungicide using 2-3 tablespoons of fungicide per one gallon of water.
+Also, spray the lower trunk with fixed copper fungicide using 2 to 3 tablespoons (30-44 ml.) of fungicide per one gallon (4 L.) of water.
 Once the trunk has dried out, refill the area around the trunk with fresh soil late in the autumn.

-Lastly, reduce the frequency and length of irrigation, especially if the soil seems to be saturated for long periods of time which is an invitation to Phytophthora fungal disease when temperatures are mild, between 60-70 degrees F. (15-21 C.).
+Lastly, reduce the frequency and length of irrigation, especially if the soil seems to be saturated for long periods of time– which is an invitation to Phytophthora fungal disease when temperatures are mild, between 60 and 70 degrees F. (16-21 C.).